 Learning how to calculate your net pay gives you greater visibility into your actual spendable income, enabling you to make informed financial decisions.

-Take-home pay in NB, like all take home pay in Canada, equals your gross salary minus federal taxes, provincial taxes, CPP contributions, and EI premiums.
-Here is the formula to calculate your net pay in New Brunswick:
+Take-home pay in NB, like all take-home pay in Canada, equals your gross salary minus federal taxes, provincial taxes, CPP contributions, and EI premiums.
+So, before estimating it, confirm your province of employment (POE), as it affects tax rates and withholdings, which may differ from your province of residence, especially if you are working remotely.

 Net pay in New Brunswick = Gross income – Federal income tax – New Brunswick provincial income tax – CPP contributions – EI premiums – Other deductions